Assyrian conquest of Persia: Background

 Clashes between the Elamites and the Assyrians had been ongoing for many years prior to 721 BC, the first recorded conflict between Elamites and Assyrians.
 For many centuries before that, the Elamites had made it a habit of intervening in Babylonian politics.
 Naturally this would have placed them in conflict with the Assyrians, who saw Babylon as within their sphere of influence.
 In 721 BC, the Babylonians rebelled against Assyria and Elamite forces attempted to aid Babylon in her revolt.
-Following this event, the Assyrians and Elamites clashed on numerous occasions; at the Tigris in 717 BC, along the Elamite coast as part of an amphibious invasion in 694 BC, at the province of Der and again at the River Diyala in 693 BC (this may have been the same battle).
+Following this event, the Assyrians and Elamites clashed on numerous occasions: at the Tigris in 717 BC; along the Elamite coast as part of an amphibious invasion in 694 BC; and at the province of Der along with at the River Diyala in 693 BC (which may have been the same battle).
 For the most part, these battles were bloody and inconclusive.
 However, the Assyrians were able to obtain the upper hand for the most part, demonstrated by the failure of the Elamites to extend their power beyond the boundaries of Mesopotamia.

 After a failed attack on Babylon in 655 BC, Elamite power soon began to collapse.
 At the Battle of Ulai in the plain of Susa, an Assyrian army assaulted strong Elamite defensive positions.
 The Elamites were soundly beaten and Teumman, the Elamite king, was beheaded during the battle.
 Although another Babylonian revolt saved Elam from immediate invasion, it would remain one of the most important objectives in the mind of Ashurbanipal.